seckinadali/neighborhood-vibe-score/README.md

 We developed two types of neighborhood scores for a given address.
 Both scores take into account facility counts, weighted average ratings, and travel times to the closest facilities for eight different facility types, using a weighted sum to determine the score.
 One method uses user input to decide on the weights, while the other automates the process by considering clusters across the entire dataset of addresses.

 ### Personal Interests Score
-The user can input which facilities are important to them and provide information about their commute to work through a user-friendly interface on the Streamlit app (left sidebar).
-These preferences are adjusted as weights and used as coefficients in the weighted sum for the score.
-Additionally, using OpenRouteService and the Swiss Public Transport API, travel times to the specified workplace address, a defined maximum acceptable commute time, and the preferred means of travel are factored into the personal interests score, therefore returning a tailored score based on the user's preferences.
+The user can input which facilities are important to them through a user-friendly interface on the Streamlit app (left sidebar).
+These preferences are adjusted as weights and used as coefficients in the weighted sum for the score, therefore returning a tailored score based on the user's preferences.

 ### Neighborhood Vibe Score
 K-means clustering is applied to group the pool of all available addresses using all relevant data, including neighborhood population.
 The median of facility counts, adjusted by standard deviation, is then used to determine the weights for each facility type.
 These weights are applied in the weighted sum for the neighborhood score, ensuring an automated and balanced comparison between neighborhoods.